Alex Trebek hosted so many CBC shows before Jeopardy!

 Before he was the man with all the answers on the long-running U.S. game show Jeopardy!, the Sudbury, Ont.,-born host was a familiar face — and voice — to those who watched and listened to many CBC programs in the 1960s.

-Trebek, who turns 79 on July 22, actually got his start at CBC while he was still a university student in Ottawa, doing some announcing work that led to a permanent job.
+Trebek, who turned 79 in 2019, actually got his start at CBC while he was still a university student in Ottawa, doing some announcing work that led to a permanent job.

 "I went to school in the mornings and worked at nights," Trebek said, according to CBC-TV publicity materials from January of 1964.
 "I did everything, at one time replacing every announcer in every possible job."